Place

 Screening can also prevent cancer by finding precancerous polyps.

-Colorectal cancer may not cause symptoms at first.
-Screening matters.
+Colorectal cancer may not cause symptoms at first, which is why screening matters.

 Join a campaign that prioritizes prevention and early screening awareness.